obence09/dbt-airflow-test/README.md

-# Here you can find the description how to run this dbt-airflow test project
+# Here you can find the description on how to run this dbt-airflow test project

 ## 1. The Dataset